 As a result, the drinker can "expect mind altering, reverberating, aromas of citrus, peach, passionfruit, stone fruit and pine followed by an unstinting malt body and bitterness."
 Peace out, brothers and sisters.

-UPDATE: Sonic Prayer has proved so popular it's now part of the brewery's year round range in 500ml cans.
+UPDATE: Sonic Prayer has proved so popular it's now part of the brewery's year round range.

 - Marshall Stack 11 IBU